frankieliu/Admin/builds/windows.md

 1. install git
    1. turn off autocrlf
       `git config --global core.autocrlf false`
+   1. to set user.name and user.email correctly you have to do it in git bash (cygwin shell will not save in the correct location) `git config --global user.name "Frankie Liu"` `git config --global user.email "frankie.y.liu@gmail.com"`
 1. install gh
    1. In py311 env:
       `conda install gh --channel conda-forge`